mi-parkes/sphinx-diagram-connect/README.md

 ![](https://mi-parkes.github.io/sphinx-ref-in-plantuml-hyperlinks/_images/refInPlantuml.png)

-This example demonstrates how `std:ref:` syntax within your PlantUML code becomes a live hyperlink in your rendered documentation:
+This example demonstrates how `std:doc:` and `std:ref:` syntax within your PlantUML code becomes a live hyperlink in your rendered documentation:

 ```rst
 .. uml::